RandomTryDude/Back_To_Basics/readme.md

 ## Assignments

-The `C` folder will contain the bulk of my C code for the assignments, which range from basic concepts like pointers and memory management to more advanced topics that are crucial in the world of reverse engineering.
+The `Hombre_Assignment` folder will contain the bulk of my C code for the assignments, which range from basic concepts like pointers and memory management to more advanced topics that are crucial in the world of reverse engineering.

 ## Acknowledgements

 Thanks to [h0mbre](https://github.com/h0mbre) for the Learning-C repository.

+<--- In Random_Codes you can find:

+a bank system (Bank_System.c)
+-> include deposit / withdraw / payement / login / register / logoff
+-> will generate a list of random clients

+a hangman game (hangman.c)
+-> solo player game
+-> 100 differents animal to guess from ( choosed using rand() )
+-> display already tried letter ( but you can try them again) -> lowercase everychar to avoid letter with MAJ not matching